 1. Access control

 Any system that stores PHI should limit who can view or modify the sensitive data.
-According to HIPAA Privacy Rule, nobody should see more patient information than required to do their job.
+According to the HIPAA Privacy Rule, nobody should see more patient information than required to do their job.
 The rule also specifies de-identification, patient’s rights to view their own data and their ability to give or restrict access to their PHI.

-Next, you’ll have to give each user a list of privileges that would allow them to view or modify certain information.
+Next, you’ll have to give each user a list of privileges that allow them to view or modify certain information.
 You can regulate access to individual database entities and URLs.

 In this example, the physician (user ID 1) can create, view, and modify the medical records, while the radiologist (user ID 2) can only update them.

 A role-based access control is another way to implement this requirement.
 With it, you can assign privileges to different groups of users depending on their position (e.g. physicians, lab technicians, administrators).